nitin-agam/SwiftUI-FruitsApp/README.md

 and many other things...

 <br>
-> Following the [swiftuimasterclass.com](https://swiftuimasterclass.com/) courses, I learned and created this demo app.
+Note: Following the [swiftuimasterclass.com](https://swiftuimasterclass.com/) courses, I learned and created this demo app.
 You should check out this website for amazing content.

 </br>